 In 1996, Claire Chevallier was invited by the renowned dance company Rosas to work with the Anima Eterna Brugge orchestra in presenting the music for a dance and music performance around concert arias by Mozart.
 This production played in all the major European venues including London’s Royal Festival Hall, La Monnaie in Brussels and the Dresden Staatsschauspiel.

 In 2008-2009, Concertgebouw Brugge makes her ‘Friend in Music’, and from the end of 2009, she is in residence for three years by AMUZ Antwerp.

 Since 2004, she has been teaching fortepiano at the Conservatoire Royal de Bruxelles.
 She is also considered as a excellent tuner on historical keyboards.

 For the 2007 and 2010 edition, she was member of the jury of the International Fortepiano Competition, organised by the Musica Antiqua Festival in Bruges.
-In 2014 she is member of the jury of the Liszt Competition Utrecht.
+In 2014 she was member of the jury of the Liszt Competition Utrecht.